 - How ready and reenergized I was to continue my road trip.

 - I almost entirely ignored the other jacket I got (and I’ve only used it 2-3 times in a few years.
 Never had the need to).

-- In New York City during the winter (it gets really cold here).
+- In these nature spots outside New York City (obviously during winter time).